cincospenguinos/CircleGa/README.md

-# CircleGa
+# dest.MF

 An homage to Galaga.
-Most of this was built over a 10-12 hour period.
-We will be adding to it though if it's fun.

 ## Starting the project